-Classes are disjoint if they share no common instances in any possible world.
+Classes are disjoint if they cannot share any common instances at any time, past, present or future.
 That implies that it is not possible to instantiate an item using a combination of classes that are mutually disjoint or with subclasses of them (see "multiple instantiation" in section "Terminology").
 There are many examples of disjoint classes in the CIDOC CRM.